realmjoin/realmjoin-docs/onboarding/onboarding-realmjoin-portal/required-permissions.md

 All of the following permissions are of the permission type “**Delegated**” ( = can only operate when a user is interactively signed in).
 Also this app can be **consented per User** ( = admin consent is optional).

 All of the following permissions target [MS Graph API](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0).
+You can read more about the individual permissions [here](https://docs.microsoft.com/en-us/graph/permissions-reference)

 These permissions are required for basic functionality of the app per user.